vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

     @assert(@sizeof(c) == 4)
     ```

-  * Distinct aliasing allows to have a type with different methods, but the same layout.
+  * Distinct aliasing allows having a type with different methods, but the same layout.
   For example, the `String` type is a distinct alias to an array of codeunits:

     ```text